Cleanse & Detox

 Sweet and spice and loaded with everything nice, cinnamon is one of the most recognized and used spices across the world.

+Did you Know?
 Clove the name originates from Latin word ‘clavus’ that means nail, because this spice has a close resemblance to one.
-It have a very strong, pungent flavor and aroma thanks to the compound eugenol.

-Coriander, also known as Dhanyaka or the rich one is a staple in all Indian kitchens.
-This understated spice is not only good in bringing together the aromas of different spices but also has various health benefits.
+Coriander, also known as Dhanyaka, is a staple in all Indian kitchens.
+It is not only good in bringing together the aromas of different spices but also has various health benefits.